xusky69/WFRP-API/README.md

 2. run `npm install` to install the required dependencies
 3. run `npm run dev` to run the development server

-The frontend will be server at localhost:3000
+The frontend will be served at localhost:3000

 Remember that anyone connected to your wifi network should be able to connect to the frontend at `<your_pc_local_ip>:3000`, so you can host your campaign locally.